kuhlaid/readme/juptyerNotebooks/bestPractice/ex1/README.md

 the notebook content?
 For me, the worker code is best left out of the notebook file, and especially any notebook configuration where you are dealing with sensitive database or API credentials which should not be saved to a source-control repository.
 So what could this configuration look like?
 We will start with the configuration file.

+Below are a list of files I use for my notebook configuration.
+All files are located within the same directory as the notebook file in this example.

 ### `_config.dev.json` (or maybe `_config.prod.json` or `_config.test.json`)

 I store all of my notebook configuration within a JSON file.
 This allows for easy parsing of the object using Python since it is simple formatted text.
 So my database, API tokens, or other credentials, any paths or values specific to my environment would go here.
 This makes your notebook reusable by others or other environments (think development, test, and production environments for yourself) without needing to necessarily change your notebook code.